yavin-dev/docs/pages/guide/07-start.md

 ## Schema Introspection

-The Yavin service includes a [landing page](http://localhost:8080/api/index.html) where you can browse the API documentation and run queries using either Swagger (JSON-API) or Graphiql (GraphQL).
+The Yavin service includes a landing page (found at /api/index.html) where you can browse the API documentation and run queries using either Swagger (JSON-API) or Graphiql (GraphQL).

 ### Swagger
 ![](/assets/images/API_Swagger.png)